kvesteri/postgresql-audit/README.rst

 Compared to existing solutions PostgreSQL-Audit has the following charasteristics:

-- Stores all versions are called activities and saved into single table called 'activity'
+- Stores all versions into single table called 'activity'
 - Uses minimalistic trigger based approach to keep INSERTs, UPDATEs and DELETEs as fast as possible
 - Tracks actor IDs and object IDs to be able to answer these questions quickly:
     - Who modified record x on day x?